Skip to main content

 • required (boolean, optional): Set to true if the argument is mandatory, false otherwise.
 Defaults to true.

 • includeContext (boolean, optional): Determines whether the current conversation context (chat history and context files) should be included when the command is run.
 Defaults to true.
 If set to false, the agent will receive an empty list of messages.
-This is useful for commands that should operate independently of the current chat session.
+This is useful for commands that should operate independently of the current task.

 Command Template: